spacebeam/research/site/content/download.md

 ##Internet Connection Required

-Keep in mind, as the distro is currently based off of the Debian netinstall, an internet connection will be required.
+Keep in mind, as the distro is currently based off on the Debian netinstall, an internet connection will be required.

 ##System requirements